-(NIEHS 2014-2019) This study is addressing three highly underdeveloped components of asthma and environmental research: the health of children with asthma living in communities with industrial scale agricultural operations, asthma in a particularly vulnerable subpopulation (Latino farmworker children), and evidence-based intervention strategies within these populations.
-HAPI aims to reduce child exposure to inflammatory agents and allergens in the home through the use of high efficiency particulate air cleaners and a home-based education program.
+(NIEHS 2014-2019) This study is addressing three highly underdeveloped components of asthma and environmental research: the health of children with asthma living in communities with industrial-scale agricultural operations, asthma in a particularly vulnerable subpopulation (Latino farmworker children), and evidence-based intervention strategies within these populations.
+HAPI aims to reduce child exposure to inflammatory agents and allergens in the home through the use of high-efficiency particulate air cleaners and a home-based education program.

 Health & Safety of Women Ag Workers

 (PNASH Pilot Project 2015-2016) The overall objective of this project, being conducted through El Proyecto Bienestar, is to examine and address sexual harassment as an occupational health hazard in the Washington agricultural workforce.
 This project aims to assess the extent and interrelationship between sexual harassment and worker health.
-This project was proposed in response to concern voiced by farmworker health and social service providers about the occupational health risks of women agricultural workers, as well as increased media and legal attention regarding sexual harassment in the agricultural workplace.
+This project was proposed in response to the concern voiced by farmworker health and social service providers about the occupational health risks of women agricultural workers, as well as increased media and legal attention regarding sexual harassment in the agricultural workplace.
 The hidden nature of it profoundly impacts women’s ability to work safely in agriculture.
 The agricultural industry has also shared their concern with us about the lack of educational resources available to address this problem.
-The short-term goals of this project are to 1) develop educational and informational products that address sexual harassment in the agricultural workplace; and 2) effectively disseminate these products through key stakeholders and throughout the Yakima Valley using a variety of methods.
+The short-term goals of this project are to 1) develop educational and informational products that address sexual harassment in the agricultural workplace, and 2) effectively disseminate these products through key stakeholders and throughout the Yakima Valley using a variety of methods.
 The long-term goal is to share this educational and informational strategy with other agricultural communities throughout Washington.
 The project will produce a sexual harassment prevention training video and curriculum specifically for agricultural growers and workers.
-This project was backed with strong commitments from key players at the WA State Human Rights Commission, Northwest Justice Project, WA Growers League, WA State Department of Labor & Industries, and WA State Department of Agriculture.
+This project was backed by strong commitments from key players at the WA State Human Rights Commission, Northwest Justice Project, WA Growers League, WA State Department of Labor & Industries, and WA State Department of Agriculture.

 View detailed information about this project's activities, goals, and impacts here!